ofiwg/libfabric/man/fi_eq.3.md

 ## fi_close

 The fi_close call releases all resources associated with an event queue.
-The EQ must not be bound to any other resources prior to being closed.
 Any events which remain on the EQ when it is closed are lost.

+The EQ must not be bound to any other objects prior to being closed, otherwise the call will return -FI_EBUSY.

 ## fi_control